lightning/bolts/04-onion-routing.md

 The failure message encapsulated in `failuremsg` has identical format to a normal message: two byte type (`failure_code`) followed by data suitable for that type.
 The following `failure_code` values are supported.
 A node MUST select one of these codes when creating an error message, and MUST include the appropriate data.
+Notice that the `failure_code` are not message types defined in other BOLTs, not being sent directly on the transport layer, but wrapped inside an return packet.
+The numeric values for the `failure_code` may therefore reuse values that are also assigned as message types, without causing collisions.

 In the case of more than one error, a node SHOULD select the first one listed.